SublimeLinter/SublimeLinter/docs/linter_attributes.rst

 version_requirement
 --------------------
-This attribute should be a string which describes the version requirements, suitable for passing to the `distutils.versionpredicate.VersionPredicate constructor`_.
+This attribute should be a string which describes the version requirements, suitable for passing to the `distutils.versionpredicate.VersionPredicate constructor <http://epydoc.sourceforge.net/stdlib/distutils.versionpredicate.VersionPredicate-class.html>`_.

 word_re